+Update 3/3/22.
 Nicotinamide mononucleotide is involved in the production of NAD (nicotinamide adenine dinucleotide).
 That's a fancy way of saying NMN helps us make energy.
 Some research suggests growing older may be due to declines in NAD levels in our cells.
 That's where NMN supplements come in.
 The idea is NMN supplements raise NAD levels and this will slow aging and reduce our risk of disease.
-So, do NMN supplements work or are they are a scam?
+So, do NMN supplements work, or are they are a scam?
 Does NMN have any side effects?
 I've read much of research and in this video review, I'll help you understand it.
-Two other popular NAD booster supplements are Elysium Basis and Niagen.
-See those reviews for more insights.

 What Is NMN?